jakeyjake88/party-playlist/resources/design-document.md

 ## 2. Top Questions to Resolve in Review

-1. How will we retrieve search results from Spotify and how will we store them?
+1. How will we retrieve search results and how will we store them?
 2. How we will keep track of upvotes of songs added to the queue in real time?
-3. How real can we make our playlist?
+3. How can we keep our playlist moving in real time?

 ## 3. Use Cases